Coal merchant: History

 Coal merchants in the railway era were typically small local businesses, although larger dealers did exist, and might buy their coal from a coal factor, also called a coal broker.
 According to John Armstrong, in London there was a "rough implicit division" with coal consignments to individual local coal merchants coming by railways while large power stations and factories, often near the Thames, received it by collier ship.

 There was a risk of occupational injury from the back-breaking work of carrying the heavy sacks of coal.
-Liz Barclay reports that in Gelderland in the Netherlands it was common for deliveries to be done in summer when it was dry to stock up for winter to reduce dirt coming into the house.
+In Gelderland in the Netherlands it was common for deliveries to be done in summer when it was dry to stock up for winter to reduce dirt coming into the house.